wallacelw/Competitive-programming/Graph-directed/Kosaraju.md

 *AKA:* condensate/convert all SCC's into single vertices and create a new graph, which is a **DAG** (Directed Acyclic Graph)

+Kosaraju uses the same order as topological sort, therefore the order that components are discovered is the same!

 ```cpp
 vector<vll> gc(MAX, vll()); // Condensation Graph